 Can I still believe in God if I'm done with church?

 Short answer: yes.
-Longer answer: Christianity has always made a sharp distinction between God and the institutions claiming to represent him — sharper than most modern churches admit.
+Longer answer: Christianity has always made a sharper distinction between God and the institutions claiming to represent him than most modern churches admit.

 This question gets asked by people who have figured out that they can no longer pretend to be at peace with the church they grew up in, and want to know whether that means they have to stop believing the rest of it.
 The honest Christian answer is that those are two separate things, and the Bible itself is much more careful about the distinction than many modern Christian communities are.